seanys/Predicting-the-Matching-Probability-and-Expected-Ride-shared-Distance-of-Enroute-Ridepooling-Orders/grid-experiments/program/readme.md

 Get_key_performance_indicators: this file is used to calculate the key performance indicators, including RMSE and MAPE, for each OD pair

 Plot_rmse_mape_boxplot: this file, as implied by the name, is used to present the key performance indicators by graphs.

+Note that as mentioned earlier, directory names presented by using absolute path should be corrected before running it.
+And make sure all required files have already existed before proceeding to the next step.
+And finally, the order along which these Python files should be conducted is suggested by the order as listed above.